Superfluidity in the spin-1/2 XY model with power-law interactions: Behavior of the Superfluidity Density

 The right panel shows the normalized superfluid density.
 We also show the LSW estimates of the superfluid density (computed using finite $N=101$) here which closely agree with the QMC estimates.
 While the normalization forces the energy to become extensive, the superfluid density remains super-extensive and diverges for $\alpha < 3$.
 Consequently, in the normalized version of the model ($J \rightarrow J/\mathcal{N}_E$) as well, we see an enhancement of superfluidity as $\alpha$ is decreased.

 In both the superfluid density results discussed above (Fig. \ref{fig:QMC_stiffness_alpha} and Fig. \ref{fig:kac_normalized_energy_stiffness}), the behavior of the superfluid response is dominated by the divergence for $\alpha < 3$.
 Therefore, it is instructive to examine the finite contributions to the superfluid density as a function of $\alpha$ instead.
-We can achieve this by introducing a normalization factor that cancels the diverging contribution $\gamma''(0) = \sum_{r=1}^{(N-1)/2} 1/r^{\alpha - 2}$, and forces the resulting quantity to be intensive as in the nearest-neighbor case.
+We can achieve this by introducing a normalization factor that cancels the diverging contribution $\gamma_0''(0) = \sum_{r=1}^{(N-1)/2} 1/r^{\alpha - 2}$, and forces the resulting quantity to be intensive as in the nearest-neighbor case.
 Note that this is similar to the Kac normalization discussed above to restore the extensivity of the energy.
-To this end, we define $\tilde{\rho_s} = \rho_s/\mathcal{N_\rho}$ where $\mathcal{N}_\rho$.
+To this end, we define the normalized superfluid density as: $\tilde{\rho_s} = \rho_s/\mathcal{N_\rho}$.
 The normalization factor $\mathcal{N}_\rho$ is defined as:

-In the nearest-neighbor case ($\alpha \rightarrow \infty$), $\mathcal{N}_\rho \rightarrow 1$ as required.
-For finite $\alpha$, this normalization removes the $\alpha$ dependence of the classical (MFT) superfluid density in Eq. \eqref{mft_rho_s} just as the Kac normalization does for the ground state energy.
-Fig. \ref{fig:normalized_rho} shows this normalized response as a function of $\alpha$ for $N=101$.
-We also exhibit the MFT theory result after normalization which is constant as discussed above.
-The black dotted line exhibits the nearest-neighbor limit exact solution in the $\alpha \rightarrow \infty$ limit (computed using the FFS).
-The brown line shows the LSW theory estimate in the limit of $\alpha \rightarrow \infty$.